Skip to main content

 A photo ID contains a combination of personal data that could be especially damaging to someone if the wrong person got a hold of it.
 Make sure you know where photo IDs are and who has access to them.
 Don’t keep them forever.
 Delete the ones you no longer need.

-We suggest storing recognizable images of people that you plan to use for marketing with complete tags identifying them, together with their consent forms.
-Have clear policies and procedures in place to protect these images and minimize risks of complaints/data breaches.
+We suggest storing recognisable images of people that you plan to use for marketing with complete tags identifying them, together with their consent forms.
+Have clear policies and procedures in place to protect these images and minimise risks of complaints/data breaches.

 You should keep a data inventory.
 This will help you minimise, monitor and protect personal data.
 It will also make it easy to create DPIAs.
 Additionally, you will be able to pull up specific person’s data quickly.
 This will aid you in responding on time to data access requests (DSARs) such as the right to be forgotten.

-How to can find your photos with sensitive information
+The smart way to find your photos with sensitive information

 Sebastian Allerelli